 In light of some of the recent high-profile attacks, We wanted to share some basic cybersecurity tips for businesses of all sizes and provide a simple checklist so that you can audit your company’s cybersecurity strategy.

-For seasoned security experts, this is all standard practice, but as we have seen, even the biggest companies in the world can overlook the basics and get caught out.
+This is all standard practice for seasoned security experts, but as we have seen, even the biggest companies in the world can overlook the basics and get caught out.

 Pinning Passwords to Slack is not a good idea (See – Twitter).
 Sending it in an email or even in a private message is no better.
-Nothing beats old fashioned verbalisation or writing with a pen and paper (that is destroyed afterwards).
+Nothing beats old-fashioned verbalization or writing with a pen and paper (that is destroyed afterward).
 In today’s world, we can also use a password manager.

 As hard as we try, most passwords are pretty easy to crack, which is why Password Managers are great for automating different complex passwords on each site you use.

 Password Managers aren’t perfect, but using one is a lot more secure than “Password1” or your mother’s Maiden name.

 Here is a good list of password managers to research.